-Simply, it's water penetration testing.
-We are able to test the water-tightness or "seal integrity" of the unit's exterior envelope and its weather seals for water penetration with more certainty than what visual-only inspections can accomplish.
+We can test the water-tightness or "seal integrity" of your trailer's weather seals for water intrusion with more certainty than what visual-only inspections can accomplish.

-We use non-invasive, leak testing methods using specialized, calibrated equipment connected to a handheld computer.
+We use non-invasive leak testing methods using specialized equipment connected to a handheld computer.
 The equipment uses multiple sensors to help expose, measure and locate potential RV roof areas, joints and sidewall cavities for water tightness.

 We use various methods, including cabin pressurization, often referred to as a "Pressure Test."

 Our specialization has taken Pressure Testing to a whole new level of expertise, accuracy, and consistency for best results.
 It's what we do full-time, day in, day out.

 Our testing begins at putting the seals under a specific, safe, and uniform air pressure difference after compensating for any slide-out and other known air leakage areas.
 (Note: We inspect slide-outs differently).
 This allows us to test for various types of seal failures that can leak using our Bubble Bru™ or other equipment.

 Much like finding a gas pipe leak or submerging a tire inner tube and looking for bubbles.
 We coat some RV seals with our proprietary bubbling solution over the seals to identify air leaks.

 WARNING!
 Using any soapy solution risks inconsistencies in results and may cause other damage.

 For more challenging areas, we use other types of equipment and processes to find leaks.
 These are proven methods of leak detection to aid in the exposure of rainwater leaks found on all five exterior sides of the RV.